mswiseman/mapping-with-iNaturalist/README.md

 ## Introduction to R
 [Back to top](#table-of-contents)

-Note: This first section's text is quoted directly from **An Introduction to R** written by Bill Venables and David M. Smith.
-[Download the pdf](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf) for a more comprehensive introduction to R.
+*Note: This first section's text is quoted directly from **An Introduction to R** written by Bill Venables and David M. Smith.
+[Download the pdf](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf) for a more comprehensive introduction to R.*

-[R](https://www.r-project.org/) is an integrated suite of software facilities for data manipulation, calculation and graphical display.
+**[R](https://www.r-project.org/)** is an integrated suite of software facilities for **data manipulation, calculation and graphical display**.
 Among other things it has:

 * an effective data handling and storage facility,
 * a suite of operators for calculations on arrays, in particular matrices,